 Target temperature: 225°F to 250°F. Low and slow is the whole point.

-Wood choice matters.
-For beef, use oak.
-It’s the classic choice for a reason — strong, clean smoke that complements the meat without overpowering it.
-Hickory works too.
+Wood choice matters enormously for brisket.
+Use oak.
+It’s the classic Texas choice for a reason — strong clean smoke that complements beef without overpowering it.
+Hickory works too and produces a slightly more assertive smoke character that many people love on brisket.
 Stay away from apple or cherry on brisket.
-Those are for pork.
+Those fruitwoods are too mild and sweet for a heavy beef cut and get completely lost over a 14 hour cook.

 Get your smoker to temperature and let it stabilize before the meat goes on.
 Don’t rush this part.
-A smoker that hasn’t settled will swing temperatures and make your life difficult for the first hour.
+A smoker that hasn’t settled will swing temperatures and make your life difficult for the first hour of the cook.

 Fat Side Up or Down?